The redesign year indicates that the car is either introduced for the first time or an existing model has been

 Most controls are easy to use, including the touchscreen infotainment system.

-The twist-type electronic gear selector (part of the optional Convenience package) takes some getting used to, but with practice it can be operated without looking at it.
+The twist-type electronic gear selector on higher trims takes some getting used to, but with practice it can be operated without looking at it.

 Upscale features such as a power driver's seat and power liftgate are available.